Candidate & Committee Services

 Calculation of Public Matching Funds

-The Public Campaign Finance Program will match small dollar contributions that total between $5 and $250 for an election cycle.
+The Public Campaign Finance Program will match small dollar contributions that total between $5 and $250 per covered election, provided the contributor does not give an aggregate greater than $1,050 for the entire election cycle.

 Contributions for state legislative office (State Senate and State Assembly) are matched in a tiered system, whereby the first $50 of a contribution is matched at a 12:1 ratio, the next $100 is matched at a 9:1 ratio, and the next $100 is matched at an 8:1 ratio.

 Please Note: The total contribution is an aggregated amount over the entire election cycle.
-If the aggregate contribution amount from a single contributor exceeds $250, committees must either return any excess amount to the contributor or forfeit any public matching funds that a contribution up to $250 would have qualified for.
+If the aggregate contribution amount from a single contributor exceeds $1,050, committees must either return any excess amount to the contributor or forfeit any public matching funds received for that contributor's contributions.

 Statewide Offices